Sport in New Zealand

-Sport in New Zealand largely reflects the nation's colonial heritage, with some of the most popular sports being rugby union, rugby league, cricket, association football, basketball, horse racing and netball, which are primarily played in Commonwealth countries.
+Sport in New Zealand largely reflects the nation's colonial heritage, with some of the most popular sports being rugby union, rugby league, cricket, association football, Australian rules football, basketball, horse racing and netball, which are primarily played in Commonwealth countries.
 New Zealand has enjoyed success in many sports, notably rugby union (considered the national sport), rugby league, cricket, America's Cup sailing, world championship and Olympics events, and motorsport.
+Rugby union is the most popular sport in New Zealand.

-Other popular sports include squash, golf, hockey, tennis, cycling, and tramping, baseball and a variety of water sports, particularly sailing rowing, and surf sports.
+Other popular sports include squash, golf, hockey, tennis, cycling, and tramping, baseball and a variety of water sports, particularly sailing, rowing, and surf sports.
 Winter sports such as skiing and snowboarding are also popular, as are indoor and outdoor bowls.

 Administration

 Sport New Zealand is the main government agency responsible for governing sport and recreation in New Zealand.
 It was established in 2003 by the Sport and Recreation New Zealand Act 2002, consolidating three agencies into one, and was known as Sport and Recreation New Zealand (SPARC) until February 2012.
-Sport New Zealand is accountable to the government through the Minister of Sport and Recreation.
-A subsidiary of Sport New Zealand, High Performance Sport New Zealand (HPSNZ), is responsible for managing the country's high performance programme.

 Participation

-The New Zealand Secondary School Sports Council (NZSSSC) runs an annual census of sport participation amongst secondary school students (age 13 to 18).
+School Sport NZ runs an annual census of sport participation amongst secondary school students (age 13 to 18).
 The data only includes students that had a "meaningful engagement" in the sport, e.g. representing their school in a team.

 Major sports

 Rugby union

 Rugby union is the national sport in New Zealand.
 It has the largest spectator following of all sports in New Zealand.
-New Zealand's national rugby team, the All Blacks, has the best winning record of any national team in the world, and is currently ranked third in the world.
+New Zealand's men's national rugby team, the All Blacks, has the best winning record of any men's national team in the world, and is currently ranked third in the world.
 The All Blacks won the first Rugby World Cup in 1987, and again on home soil in 2011.
 They won their third World Cup in 2015 in England, becoming the first holders to successfully defend their title.
 The All Blacks traditionally perform a haka, a Māori challenge, at the start of international matches.
 This practice has been mimicked by several other national teams, notably the national rugby league team, and the basketball teams.
+New Zealand's women's national rugby team, the Black Ferns, also has the best winning record of any women's national team in the world, and is currently ranked second in the world.
+The Black Ferns have won a record six championships at the Women's Rugby World Cup in 1998, 2002, 2006, 2010, 2017, and 2021.

 Outside Test matches, there are three widely followed competitions: